-In addition, they must be positioned in a way which allows an individual to use them together at one time.
+In addition, they must be positioned in a way that allows an individual to use them together at one time.
 This ensures that a person can access water on both their body and face.

-Every emergency shower and/or eyewash unit must have clear and highly-visible signage to help employees easily locate it in the case of an emergency.
+Every emergency shower and/or eyewash unit must have clear and highly visible signage to help employees easily locate it in the case of an emergency.

 All nozzles, outlets and stored flushing must be protected against airborne contaminants with dust covers.

 All emergency shower and eye/facewash units must deliver tepid flushing fluid between 16°C – 38°C (60°F – 100°F).
-75 per cent of ophthalmologists agree that having tempered water is essential, citing that it increases the chances that a victim can tolerate the required 15-minute flushing after a dangerous exposure.
+75 percent of ophthalmologists agree that having tempered water is essential, citing that it increases the chances that a victim can tolerate the required 15-minute flushing after a dangerous exposure.
 If water is too cold, it can lead to cold shock and even cardiac arrest.
 Thermostatic mixing valves can help regulate your water to the appropriate temperature.

 All employees who may be exposed to hazardous materials shall be instructed on the location and proper use of emergency showers.

-All emergency washing equipment must be activated weekly for amount of time long enough to ensure that all stagnant water is flushed from the unit.
+All emergency washing equipment must be activated weekly for an amount of time long enough to ensure that all stagnant water is flushed from the unit.
 This is key in having each emergency unit prepared for when it’s needed.

 In addition to weekly checks, all emergency shower and eye/face washes must be fully inspected annually to ensure conformance with the installation section of the Z358.1 standard for that type of equipment.
 Learn more about our no-charge, third-party reviews here.